neydex/vortex/README.md

 Its just one file and you can look at the src in *main.py*.

-And you can find a full working .exe <a href="https://github.com/neydex/vortex/releases/">here</a>
+You can find the working .exe <a href="https://github.com/neydex/vortex/releases/">here</a>

+Updates coming soon (maybe).